LEADING OFF: Royals down 10 unvaccinated players in Toronto

 ALL-STAR SHOWDOWN

-Brewers right-hander Corbin Burnes (7-4, 2.20 ERA) will face Giants lefty Carlos Rodón (8-5, 2.70) in San Francisco before the pair team up on the NL All-Star roster next week.
+Brewers right-hander Corbin Burnes (7-4, 2.20) will face Giants lefty Carlos Rodon (8-5, 2.70) in San Francisco before the pair team up on the NL All-Star roster next week.

 Giants third baseman Evan Longoria is expected to begin a rehab assignment as early as Thursday as he works back from a left oblique strain.
 There is a chance he could return before the All-Star break.